 - Did you “catch” your husband watching pornography and are you worried about your intimate relationship?

-If you suspect that your partner may be addicted to sex or is having an affair, you may benefit from professional help.
-Mending any relationship fractured by addiction or infidelity is challenging work for most individuals and couples.
-While much of the attention is focused on the behavior and recovery of the “offender – it is really the women and children who experience the greatest loss and psychological trauma.
-Betrayal of trust is the most hurtful dynamic and side effect of addiction for women and it is the major focus of therapeutic intervention.
+While much of the attention is focused on the behavior and recovery of the “offender,” it is really the women and children who experience the greatest loss and psychological trauma.
+Betrayal of trust is the most hurtful dynamic and side effect of addiction for women, and it is a major focus of my practice.